wbartley/wbartley.github.io/source/_posts/2013-11-02-bottle-opener.markdown

 {% youtube 7sqhcfncoOU %}

-Trust me, you want of these especially at your next party.
+Trust me, you want one of these especially at your next party.

 Or if you are feeling handy you can always make your own:
 [How to Make a Handsome and Handy Wooden Bottle Opener](http://www.artofmanliness.com/2012/09/20/how-to-make-a-handsome-and-handy-wooden-bottle-opener/)